BA3- course “Classical Chinees III” or comparable course.

 Mode of instruction

-Students must complete all requirements (participation, assignments, final essay) to pass the course.
+Students must complete all requirements (participation, final essay) to pass the course.

-There is no resit opportunity for participation and assignments.
+There is no resit opportunity for participation.
 The resit for the final essay is only available to students whose final grade is insufficient.
 The resit will then make up 100% of the grade.